- 8 hours (Approx.)

 La Merced Church of Guatemalan Ultrabaroque style, this temple has two bell towers.
 On the facade of the church, in its upper part is a sculpture of San Pedro Nolasco, founder of the Mercedarian Order.

 Duration: 45 minutes

-Stop At: Arco de Santa Catalina, Av.
-Norte and 2 Calle Poniente 5, Antigua 03001 Guatemala
+Stop At: Arco de Santa Catalina, Avenida Norte 5a, Antigua 03001 Guatemala

 Santa Catalina Arch, built to connect the nuns between cloisters to avoid being seen due to the votes that the religious who belonged to that Order took, After the earthquakes of 1773, the arch became important due to the arrangements that were made.
 These arrangements included the construction of a turret and the inclusion of a Lamy Amp Lacroix watch of French origin.

 Stop At: The Plaza Central Park, Plaza Mayor City Center, Antigua 03001 Guatemala